 Common Cyber Attacks + How to Keep Your Small Business Cyber Safe

 While any business can be the target of a cyber attack, small businesses are particularly vulnerable.
-Did you know that about 50% of cyberattacks target small businesses?
+According to the Identity Theft Resource Center, 81% of small businesses experienced a security or data breach last year, with Artificial Intelligence (AI) powering more than 40% of attacks.

 Why are small businesses so often targeted by cyber criminals?